 Multi-agent AI orchestration is the coordination of multiple specialized AI agents that collaborate, delegate, and communicate to handle complex enterprise workflows.
-Here's what to know.
 Single agents plateau at roughly 45% accuracy on complex tasks.
 Multi-agent systems deliver 90.2% performance gains over single-agent approaches.
 57% of companies already run AI agents in production, and the autonomous AI agent market reached $11.79 billion in 2026.
+But raw performance isn't enough — these systems demand enforced governance and proven coordination patterns to deliver reliably.

 TL;DR